AdityaShriwas18/AdityaShriwas18/README.md

 - 📫 How to reach me **adityashriwas09@gmail.com**

+- <h3 align="left">About me:</h3>

+- <p align="left">👋 Hi there!
+I'm Aditya Shriwas, a passionate tech enthusiast and aspiring software engineer.
+Currently pursuing my studies in B Tech Computer Science.
+My programming journey began in 2021, and since then, I’ve been on an exciting learning path, honing my skills in web technologies.
+I'm also skilled in C++ and Java programming.
+Currently, I am focused on frontend technologies, but I am eager to expand my expertise and eventually transition into a full-fledged software engineer role.
+Feel free to reach out to me for collaborations or tech discussions! 😊🚀 </p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/adityashriwas18/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="aditya shriwas" height="30" width="40" /></a>